-Jake and Zac where my kiddos of the the 90s.
-I have vague recollection of Nickelodeon’s Gak and Floam and their creativity with it.
+Jake and Zac were my kiddos of the 90s.
+I have a vague recollection of Nickelodeon’s Gak and Floam and their creativity with it.
 Now my younger kiddos are experiencing the same fun because Gak and Floam are BACK!

 It was the last I saw of them for hours!

 History: Floam, another iconic creation from the ’90s, was a colorful and textured modeling compound.
 It was designed to provide hours of creative fun and was initially introduced in 1994.